- Exercise a high degree of caution in Guinea because of the unpredictable security situation and the risk of violent crime.

 Penalties for serious offences, such as murder and armed robbery, may attract the death penalty.

 Penalties for drug offences are severe and may include imprisonment.
-See our
+More information:

 Homosexual acts are illegal and penalties include fines and imprisonment.
-See our
+More information:

 A licence is required to export precious stones from Guinea.
 Failure to supply a licence on demand can lead to imprisonment.